GEG-ETHZ/PSGeothermieAargau/docs/WP1data_analysis/WP01_borehole_database.rst

 analyse, and manipulate data.
 Many different schemes exist, in which data can be organized, with a most common one being spreadsheet-like tables.
 Thus, spreadsheet software like Microsoft Excel or Libre-Office Calc are among popular solutions, when it comes to working with data.

 With growing amount of data, however, these software solutions may soon meet their limits, as they can get overly complicated.
-One example would be many `.xls` files, which are connected among each other using hyperlinks.
+One example would be many :code:`.xls` files, which are connected among each other using hyperlinks.
 This is obviously an error-prone solution, not really practical.
 Thus, greater amounts of data with a more complex structure, are usually maintained in a `database <https://en.wikipedia.org/wiki/Database>`_, following a certain `data model <https://en.wikipedia.org/wiki/Data_model>`_.
 Here, we use `SQLITE <https://www.sqlite.org/index.html>`_ \cite{hipp_sqlite_2019} as underlying database solution, a SQL database engine.